bahtiyartan/troia/docs/96VisualVM.rst

 The purpose of memory profiling is generally to optimize the memory consumption of the system or to detect possible memory leakage problems.
 In this context, knowing the profiled application's memory structure, inter-class relationships and dependencies will be useful for making correct analyses.
 Additionally, in memory-related analyses, it is extremely important to use structures such as Garbage Collector, which are automatically triggered under normal conditions, carefully during the analysis process.
 Without GC, the number of some objects in the system that appear may be higher than it should be.

+In the TROIA Platform, the memory structure progresses in nested blocks such as application server, session and transaction.
+Therefore, when an application is closed, there should be no content left in memory other than the cache information related to that application.